-- Responded to 477 local disasters, including home fires
+- Responded to more than 500 local disasters, including home fires

-- Provided disaster education presentations to over 29,000 individuals in the community to prevent, prepare for, and recover from life-threatening emergencies.
+- Provided disaster education presentations to almost 30,000 individuals in the community to prevent, prepare for, and recover from life-threatening emergencies.

-- We taught 54,728 people lifesaving skills in classes throughout the region
+- We taught nearly 55,000 people lifesaving skills in classes throughout the region

 - Our Service to the Armed Forces program supports military personnel, veterans and their families on 14 separate military installations in the Washington, D.C. region, at the Veteran’s Administration Hospital and throughout the community.

-- Our team reached 30,040 people with Red Cross community services by participating in community events such as safety fairs, parades and celebrations, and by providing community members with health-related and disaster information
+- Our team reached over 30,000 people with Red Cross community services by participating in community events such as safety fairs, parades and celebrations, and by providing community members with health-related and disaster information

 - Overall, the National Capital Region reached more than 190,000 people in the Washington metro area last year with American Red Cross services